 45. Taj Mahal, India

-Widely considered to be the most beautiful building every made, the Taj Mahal is located in Agra in India.
-Legend has it that Shah Jahan’s favourite wife made him promise on her death bed to create the most beautiful mausoleum ever imagined.
+Widely considered to be the most beautiful building ever made, the Taj Mahal is located in Agra in India.
+Legend has it that Shah Jahan’s favourite wife made him promise on her deathbed to create the most beautiful mausoleum ever imagined.

 The Taj Mahal was built between 1631 and 1648.
 Stone masons and artists came from all over India and from as far as Iraq to create the marble building.
-In addition to the beauty of the white marble the Taj Mahal there are many semi precious stones, carvings and other beautiful details throughout the mausoleum.
+In addition to the beauty of the white marble of the Taj Mahal there are many semi-precious stones, carvings and other beautiful details throughout the mausoleum.